-The degree to which a firm has decided to directly produce multiple value-adding stages, from raw material to the sale of the Something that has been or is being produced. to the ultimate consumer.
+The degree to which a firm has decided to directly produce multiple value-adding stages, from raw material to the sale of the product to the ultimate consumer.
 The more steps in the sequence, the greater the vertical integration.
 A manufacturer that decides to begin producing parts, components, and materials that it normally purchases is said to be backward integrated.
-Likewise, a manufacturer that decides to take over Outbound logistics, from the end of the production... and perhaps sale to the ultimate consumer is said to be forward integrated.
+Likewise, a manufacturer that decides to take over distribution and perhaps sale to the ultimate consumer is said to be forward integrated.

 In this article, we look at warehousing, fulfillment and overall logistics costs when selling products via eCommerce and B2B sales.
 Plus, we review the average